I have an intense passion for movies, and I believe that film critics help people think better about the media they consume.

-Probably the most complex villain in the Disney animated canon, Frollo is largely a victim of his own strict religious beliefs.
-He thinks society needs to be purified by any means necessary.
+One of the most complex and human-like villains in the Disney animated canon, Frollo is largely a victim of his own strict religious beliefs.
+He thinks society needs to be purified — by any means necessary.

 Charming's problem is that he is Wrong Genre Savvy, thinking that he is literally the "prince charming" hero in a story, destined to marry a beautiful princess, become a king, and live Happily Ever After.
-His mother, the Fairy Godmother, encourages this delusional way of thinking.
+His mother, the Fairy Godmother, encourages this way of thinking.

 Shishio deals with the changing role of samurai in the Meiji era, and he was burned alive by his political enemies.
 If that doesn't make someone a little bitter, I don't know what does.

 It's interesting that he pairs with Yumi, a former oiran, or courtesan.
 In the process of transition from ancient to modern Japan, Yumi was one such person who had difficulty adapting.
 Yumi clings to Shishio as the hope that she can still have a good life.
 Both of them are bitter about the political changes taking place, and they have some reason to be.
 Creepy and evil yes, but still interestingly complex and sympathetic.

-I never really liked him as a kid, when I first watched Beauty and the Beast.
+I never liked him as a kid, when I first watched Beauty and the Beast.
 But now, when I gave it another watch, I thought, Gaston's problem is very similar to that of Prince Charming from the Shrek sequels.
-He sees himself as a heroic figure, but ends up in the wrong story, a story that is designed to subvert the usual tropes.
-He has reasons to think he deserves Belle, because everyone in town is always sucking up to him.
+He sees himself as a heroic figure, but ends up in the wrong story, a story designed to subvert the usual tropes.
+He has reasons to think he deserves Belle: everyone in town sucks up to him.
 He thinks being bold and forward is the right approach, because many women do respond positively to that.
-Other than Belle, no one challenges him, and I think that's part of why he's attracted to her.
+Other than Belle, no one in town challenges him, and I think that's part of why he's attracted to her.

 A lot of people feel sympathy for Scar, but the lioness who becomes the villain of Lion King 2 is even more tragic.
 Zira was the leader of the lionesses loyal to Scar.
 Her son Kovu, while not being Scar's son, was hand-chosen by Scar to succeed him one day.
 It's not easy being on the losing side of lion history though, as she gets exiled from the pride lands, along with the other lionesses who supported Scar.

 I don't have much sympathy for people who live in luxury while the majority of the people in their country are starving.
-You and your family lit the "spark of unhappiness" lady.
+You and your family lit the "spark of unhappiness", lady.
 You made your bed, you lie in it.
 The "Romanov curse" stuff seems like bullshit made up by a silly aristocrat so she won't have to understand or feel guilty for the idiocy of the state supporting extravagances for the few.
-Princess movies are popular in fiction, but I personally hate the concept of hereditary monarchy.
+Princess movies are popular, but I personally hate the concept of hereditary monarchy.
 And the movie makes some rather strange excuses and justifications for it, acting as if the royal family were all perfectly innocent.